homan-uppu/writing/2-Essays/Fear equality.md

 1. Asymmetry in the moves (inputs).
 2. Asymmetry in the outcomes (output).

-For a given state of a game, each move you can take at from that state has a notion of "value".
+For any given state of a game, each move you can take at from that state has a notion of "value".
 The higher the value of the move, the better it is.

 By greater asymmetry in the moves, I mean that the range of values of the moves from any given state is greater, and also the difference between the best move and the next best move is greater.